-• You have the right to be informed about your rights as a patient at the earliest possible moment in your hospitalization.
+1. You should be informed about your rights as early as possible in your hospitalization.

-You have the right to be treated with dignity, consideration, respect and recognition of your individual and personal needs by competent personnel.
+2. You have the right to be treated with dignity, consideration, respect and recognition of your individual and personal needs.

-• You have the right to quality care and professional standards which are continually maintained and reviewed.
+3. You have the right to competent staff, quality care and professional standards that are continually maintained and reviewed.

-• You have the right to medically appropriate treatment without discrimination based on race, color, cultural or religious beliefs, national origin, sex, sexual orientation, gender identity or expression, age, disability or your ability to pay for your care.
+4. You have the right to medically appropriate treatment without discrimination based on race, color, cultural or religious beliefs, national origin, sex, sexual orientation, gender identity or expression, age, disability, or your ability to pay.